-&lt;sup>37 According to TURN, "binding proposals" are "proposals that would be selected if they meet the requirements for products established in the RFO and are selected as the optimal choice based on criteria identified in the RFO."
+According to TURN, "binding proposals" are "proposals that would be selected if they meet the requirements for products established in the RFO and are selected as the optimal choice based on criteria identified in the RFO."
 (ORA Opening Brief at 32-33.)
 The Commission would evaluate and approve the contracts as just and reasonable.

-According to ORA, "the Settlement Agreement in D.16-07-008 (eliminating open seasons) is non-precedential."
-(ORA Opening Brief at 81.)
-Utilities argue that while ORA was not a party in the settlement, it was a party in that proceeding and did not oppose the Settlement Agreement.
-Citing multiple examples from previous decisions, ORA also maintains that the Applicants should comply with Commission D.02-11-073 and D.06-09-039 requiring the Applicants to use open seasons in addition to planning standards to minimize congestion and assure reliability to firm customers.
-(ORA Opening Brief at 77.)
 Citing D.90-12-119 which approved the CPCN for PG&E's Line 401 project, ORA also opines that there is a Commission precedent to conduct an open season to test the need for expansion.
 (ORA Opening Brief at 82.)
 ORA concludes that that the open season process is a standard practice used among interstate pipelines.
 In such cases, customers have an opportunity to enter into a nonbinding agreement to sign up for a portion of capacity rights available.
 If there is sufficient interest, then project sponsors will develop a preliminary project design and move forward.
 ORA believes that its testimony in favor of holding an open season in this proceeding is consistent with taking no position in the aforementioned Settlement Agreement.

-In response to comments, the Applicants observe that TURN, SCGC, Sierra Club and POC all contend that gas delivered to Otay Mesa would solve problems related to adhering to the Commission's design criteria if the MAOP of

-Line 1600 is lowered further before 2023 and resolve risks related to reliable service if there are outages at Moreno Compressor Station.
+In response to comments, the Applicants observe that TURN, SCGC, Sierra Club and POC all contend that gas delivered to Otay Mesa would solve problems related to adhering to the Commission's design criteria if the MAOP of Line 1600 is derated lowered further before 2023 and resolve risks related to reliable service if there are outages at Moreno Compressor Station.
 Utilities disagree with this assertion but agree with the concept of a potential RFO to explore supply alternatives at Otay Mesa in cooperation with Energy Division, and stakeholders.
 (SDG&E/SoCalGas Reply Brief at 10.)
-Utilities believe that lowering the MAOP of Line 1600 before finding an alternate source of capacity is not advisable.
+Utilities believe that deratinglowering the MAOP of Line 1600 before finding an alternate source of supply to make up any deficit in supplycapacity is not advisable.
 They also concur that supplies should be explored in the event of Line 3010 or Moreno Compressor Station outage which could potentially lead to curtailments.

-The Utilities also argue that any potential contracts that are developed in response to the RFO must have acceptable terms and conditions (e.g., Alternative Damages Clause, Alternative Force Majeure Clause, Contract of Sufficient Duration, Assignment Clause, Adherence to Rule 30 Delivery Requirements, Contract Termination Clause, proper assessment of taxes, fees, etc.) (SDG&E/SoCalGas Reply Brief at 12-13.)
+The Utilities also argue that any potential contracts that are developed in response to the RFO must have acceptable terms and conditions (e.g., Alternative Damages Clause, Alternative Force Majeure Clause, Contract of Sufficient Duration, Assignment Clause, Adherence to Rule 30 Delivery Requirements,

+Contract Termination Clause, proper assessment of taxes, fees, etc.) (SDG&E/SoCalGas Reply Brief at 12-13.)
 Utilities do not think that alternatives are available at Otay Mesa at reasonable cost but are willing to "test the market" through an RFO in coordination with the Commission, Energy Division, and interveners, as soon as feasible.

 We agree with ORA and SCGC that using open seasons can be an effective tool to test the need for expansion, allocation of capacity, or off-system service to Otay Mesa if the specific circumstances warrant it.
-However, the primary goal in this proceeding is to explore how to ensure the safe delivery of adequate supply for a potential capacity reduction of approximately 25 MMcfd or more if the Line 1600 MAOP is lowered to 320 psig.
-Further, the Applicants have an interest in pursuing emergency supplies to protect against unplanned outages of Line

-3010 or Moreno Compressor Substation, even though these events rarely occur.
+However, the primary goal in this proceeding is to explore how to ensure the safe delivery of adequate supply for a potential deficit reduction of approximately 25 MMcfd or more if the Line 1600 MAOP is derated lowered to a pressure of 320 psig-or less.
+Further, the Applicants have an interest in pursuing emergency supplies to protect against unplanned outages of Line 3010 or Moreno Compressor Substation, even though these events rarely occur.
 These goals can be better accomplished through an RFO, as described, rather than an open season process.